Voice Messages

 The original audio is always registered as a context-scoped attachment before dispatch continues.

-That means the responding agent can inspect the file directly, use audio-capable models, or fetch it later with the attachments tool.
+That means the responding agent or team can inspect the file directly, use audio-capable models, or fetch it later with the attachments tool.

 This is true whether the prompt came from a transcript, a fallback message, or a router handoff.